StefAm21/dataprop-assigment/README.md

+# README

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

+* Ruby version

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...

+HERE IS THE TEMPLATE OF ANOTHER PROJECT AS A GUIDE:
 # DATAPROP ASSIGNMENT
 The following project has been generated with [Le Wagon's template](https://github.com/lewagon/rails-templates), created entirely by [Stefano Amodei](https://www.linkedin.com/in/stefano-amodei/), using [Le Wagon coding bootcamp](https://www.lewagon.com) components and resources: [Le Wagon UI KIT](https://uikit.lewagon.com/).